FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-images-slides.md

 ---
 ## Word of Caution: PNG-24

-NOTE: PNG-24, which has 24 bits of colour (8bits per channel), allowing for up to 16 million colours, and provides greater transparency fading, gradients of colour, and better support for saving for photos.
+NOTE: **PNG-24,** which has `24 bits of colour (8bits per channel)`, allowing for up to *16 million colours*, and provides greater transparency fading, gradients of colour, and better support for saving for photos.
 The draw back of this format is the larger file sizes, even larger than JPG, so consider the use of this format carefully, as it will affect download speed of the graphic.

 ---
 template: inverse